 The Company was incorporated on March 13, 1951 under the Laws of British Columbia.
 The Company's head office address is Suite 206-B - 1571 Bellevue Avenue, West Vancouver, BC, V7V 1A6, Canada and its registered office address is Suite 900 - 900 West Hastings Street, Vancouver, BC, V6C 1E5, Canada.
 The Company is listed on the TSX Venture Exchange under the symbol "BTT".
-Subsequent to the period ended July 31, 2015, the Company consolidated its share capital, options and warrants on a ten to one basis.
+During the year ended October 31, 2015, the Company consolidated its share capital, options and warrants on a ten to one basis.
 All shares and per share amounts have been retroactively restated for all periods presented.

-The condensed consolidated interim financial statements of the Company are presented in Canadian dollars unless otherwise indicated, which is the functional currency.
+The condensed consolidated interim financial statements of the Company are presented in Canadian dollars, which is the functional currency, unless otherwise indicated..